 While pasta is cooking, begin the sauce.
 Start by melting vegan butter in a 2- or 3-quart saucepan over medium heat.

-Once the butter is melted, whisk in chickpea flour until it resembles a thick paste and is golden in color.
+Once the butter is melted, whisk in chickpea flour to make a roux.
+Keep whisking for 1-2 minutes (the roux should be a smooth but thick paste and golden in color).
 Any clumps will melt during the cooking and whisking process in the next steps.

 Whisk in oat milk followed by mustard, 1 teaspoon salt, onion powder, garlic powder, paprika and turmeric.